-It's natural for most cats to want to be outside.
-A cat flap provides them with a convenient way to go in and out without needing you to constantly open and shut the door.
-Some cats may be curious about the new cat flap and be keen to test it out.
-However, timid cats may be warrier and refuse to initially use the cat flap.
+While some cats may be curious about the new cat flap and be keen to test it out, others may be timid and nervous and refuse to initially use the cat flap.
 This is usually a minor obstacle and with some cat flap training, they can soon learn to use the cat flap with confidence.
+Here’s how.

 What type of cat flap should I get?